OvernightAU/Experimental-RoleExample/readme.md

 ### Using Directives

 - **Only the first/default script file should have using directives.**
-  - The "first/default" script refers to the one executed initially.
+  - The "first/default" script refers to the one first one in "ScriptExecutionOrder" list in json
-  - It's possible to use using directives throughout all scripts, but this is not recommended.
-  - Using directives globally can lead to duplication and other issues.

 ### Roslyn Compiler Limitations